-8. The scope of a traceability system typically depends on the legislation that authorizes such a system.
-In addition, different scopes of the requirements under the system may vary depending on the reason such a system was implemented (for example, combating SSFFC or preventing reimbursement fraud, or a combination of both).

-9. The advantage of a batch-based traceability system relies on the possibility of tracing a complete manufactured batch in case of a market recall or, simply, in the face of an alert about an allegedly illegitimate product.
-On the other hand, its disadvantage is that the units within each batch are not differentiated or individualized and, therefore, individual units cannot be traced because tracing can only be performed on a batch-to-batch basis.

-10. As regards the track and trace systems based on units clustered in tertiary packaging, the main objective is to reduce logistics costs and time, both in terms of receipt and dispatch of goods to wholesalers.
+- 8. The scope of a traceability system typically depends on the legislation that authorizes such a system.
+In addition, different scopes of the requirements under the system may vary depending on the reason such a system was implemented (for example, combating SSFFC or preventing reimbursement fraud, or a combination of both). - 9.
+The advantage of a batch-based traceability system relies on the possibility of tracing a complete manufactured batch in case of a market recall or, simply, in the face of an alert about an allegedly SSFFC medical product.
+On the other hand, its disadvantage is that the units within each batch are not differentiated or individualized and, therefore, individual units cannot be traced because tracing can only be performed on a batch-to-batch basis. - 10.
+As regards the track and trace systems based on units clustered in tertiary packaging, the main objective is to reduce logistics costs and time, both in terms of receipt and dispatch of goods to wholesalers.
 The finished product pack and/or pallet is serialized and logistic processes are performed by reading the data carriers (e.g. bar code, radio-frequency identification (RFID) tag, etc) on the clusters, which relate to the information of the individual products contained therein, and therefore, opening the tertiary packaging is unnecessary.
-This type is more specific than batch-based traceability but unequivocal identification of each of the units within a tertiary packaging would not be available.

-11. Individual serialization of medical products on their secondary/outer packaging allows unequivocal identification of each unit as sold to the public.
-In turn, this allows for the possibility of rebuilding the distribution chain of each individual unit.

-12. The identification on the primary packaging provides most advantages at hospital level, where unit doses are administered; nevertheless, its disadvantages are considerable and related mostly to increased implementation complexity and higher costs in the serialization process (at industry level) as well as a need for more human resources and equipment in healthcare centres for capturing said serialization.
+This type is more specific than batch-based traceability but unequivocal identification of each of the units within a tertiary packaging would not be available. - 11.
+Individual serialization of medical products on their secondary/outer packaging allows unequivocal identification of each unit as sold to the public.
+In turn, this allows for the possibility of rebuilding the distribution chain of each individual unit. - 12.
+The identification on the primary packaging provides most advantages at hospital level, where unit doses are administered; nevertheless, its disadvantages are considerable and related mostly to increased implementation complexity and higher costs in the serialization process (at industry level) as well as a need for more human resources and equipment in healthcare centres for capturing said serialization. - 13.
+Regardless of the other alternatives, this document will focus on the track and trace systems applied on secondary/outer packaging currently available and those in the implementation phase.

 Scope Advantages Disadvantages Batch level Possibility of tracking a complete manufactured batch.
 Batches usually involve a large number of units.
 Units within each batch are not differentiated or individualized.
 Tertiary level (Pallet and/or pack) Bulk reading of a cluster of units.
 Information more specific than at batch level.
 Reduces logistics costs and time at wholesaler level.
 Units within the tertiary packaging are not necessarily identified unequivocally on an individual basis.
+Secondary or outer packaging (unit of sale) Unequivocal identification of each unit as sold to the public.
+Enables the reconstruction of the distribution chain of each unit.
+Increased implementation complexity.